FBoucher/stream-projects/Streams/2020-07-17-Stream114-CloudBot.md

 Summary
 -------

 In this live stream session, Frank is working on the serialization and deserialization of the stream session information to a file in Node.js.
-It was a greatstream where we close a few ticket, learn many new things and had a lot of fun.
+It was a great stream where we close a few ticket, learn many new things and had a lot of fun.

 📺 - Twitch archive - stream no.114